 CECT 200- Introduction to Computer Systems Technology

 This course is a study of Computer Science as a discipline.
-It focuses on concepts key to any practitioner in the field of information technology, including hardware architecture, Machine Language, electronic circuitry, Operating Systems, Programming languages, notation, Internet, software engineering methodologies, and Social and Ethical Aspects of Computing.
+It focuses on concepts key to any practitioner in the field of information technology, including hardware architecture, Machine Language, electronic circuitry, Operating Systems, Programming languages, notation, Internet, software engineering and methodologies.

 CECT 300- Information Technology for Modern Organizations